Thursday, 26th September, 2019

 We the undersigned wish to make known our opposition to the imminent introduction of abortion in Northern Ireland.
-We are a group of doctors, nurses, midwives and other healthcare workers who are deeply concerned about these changes and wish to have our concern noted publicly.
+We are a group of 911 Doctors, Nurses, Midwives and other Health and Social Care Workers who are deeply concerned about these changes and wish to have our concern noted publicly.
 Our concern throughout is for pregnant mothers and their unborn children.
 We wish to protest and speak out for the following reasons, as our consciences demand that we not be silent:

-- For the UK government to impose de facto abortion on Northern Ireland without the express will of the populace as worked out through democratically elected representatives is to disrespect our country and to ride roughshod over the Governmental position that “abortion is a devolved matter”.
-The Governments of the various parts of the United Kingdom have already undermined the Northern Ireland position on abortion by actively courting our patients to attend abortion providers in their countries through the free and easy access to abortion services.
-In no other aspect of health care is such behaviour necessary, underlining the fact that this is an idealogicially driven decision, not based on healthcare needs.
+6. For the UK government to impose de facto abortion on Northern Ireland without the express will of the populace as worked out through democratically elected representatives is to disrespect our country and to ride roughshod over the Governmental position that “abortion is a devolved matter”.
+The Governments of the various parts of the United Kingdom have already undermined the Northern Ireland position on abortion by actively courting our patients through the free and easy access to their own abortion services.
+In no other aspect of health care is such behaviour necessary, underlining the fact that this is an ideologically driven decision, not based on healthcare needs.
 In addition, we are dismayed at the failure of our locally elected representatives to form a functioning Government, and we wish to hold them to account for that failure, and would appeal for all parties to return to Stormont as a matter of urgency.

 The prevailing belief among Christian healthcare workers is that this legislation is harmful – harmful to the women it claims to empower; harmful to the workers whose right to conscientious objection is denied; and, most of all, fatal to the infant children who will be the silent victims of the most liberal abortion laws in Western Europe.